 The following are the usual major job duties but this description does not preclude the performance of other duties by the incumbent, nor the question being raised on the proper rate for the assignment:

 - Receive work assignments from supervision.

 - Read and follow safety regulations and procedures and MI package including drawings, change notices, operation sheets, specifications, and work authorizations.

 - Assemble, level, and fit preformed and straight pipe, flanges, fittings, valves, and hardware where parts, locations, and methods are established.

 - Measure, cut and thread tubing and piping according to detail drawings and information.

-- Measure, cut and bend by hand tubing to detailed drawings and information or from preformed sample.
+- Measure, cut, and bend by hand tubing to detailed drawings and information or from preformed samples.

-- Load, operate, and unload pipe benders to bend pipe to specification where layout of piping and setup of machine stops and locating fixtures has already been completed.
+- Load, operate and unload pipe benders to bend pipe to specification where the layout of piping and setup of machine stops and locating fixtures has already been completed.

 - Clean piping and tubing arrangements for welding.

 - Make proper time charge entries and record data as required.